swiftycode256/clitheme/README.md

     sudo apt install debhelper dh-python python3-setuptools dpkg-dev pybuild-plugin-pyproject

-While in the repo directory, execute `dpkg-buildpackage -b` to build the package.
+In the repo directory, execute `dpkg-buildpackage -b` to build the package.
 A `.deb` file will be generated at the parent directory (`..`) after build completes.

-# More information

-- This repository is also synced onto GitHub (using Gitee automatic sync feature): https://github.com/swiftycode256/clitheme
-- The latest developments, future plans, and in-development features of this project are detailed in the Issues section of the Gitee repository: https://gitee.com/swiftycode/clitheme/issues
-- Feel free to propose suggestions and changes using Issues and Pull Requests
-    - Use the Wiki repositories listed above for Wiki-related suggestions